 Your skin isn’t the only thing that can be affected by the sun’s rays!
 According to the National Center for Biotechnology Information, sun exposure can fade colored hair.
 Try to limit your sun exposure to make your hair toner last, and throw on a hat or trendy head wrap when you’re going to be in the sun for long periods of time.

 L’Oréal Paris EverPure Blonde Shampoo: This blonde shampoo, which is formulated with iris botanicals, helps balance blonde hair and neutralize brassiness in just one use, acting as a toner for blonde hair.
 The blonde shampoo deeply hydrates over-processed hair for pure shine and a soft, luxurious touch.
 The anti-fade formula is especially gentle on color and is free of harsh sulfates, salts, and surfactants that can strip dull and damaged hair.
 Apply it to wet hair and massage gently into a thick lather, rinse thoroughly, and follow with conditioner.

 L’Oréal Paris EverPure Blonde Conditioner: The matching conditioner to the L’Oréal Paris EverPure Blonde Shampoo, this blonde conditioner also deeply hydrates over-processed hair for pure shine and a soft, luxurious touch while being especially gentle on color.
 The rich, creamy formula, which has a fresh aromatic fragrance, will help neutralize your locks and keep your color from fading.
 After shampooing, apply the conditioner to wet hair and gently massage.
 Leave it on for one to two minutes before rinsing thoroughly.

 L’Oréal Paris EverPure Blonde Shade Reviving Treatment: The third product in the L’Oréal Paris EverPure Blonde line, this hair treatment is also formulated with iris botanicals.
 The treatment instantly neutralizes unwanted brassiness while intensely nourishing over-processed hair.
-It can also help to boost your blonde for a fresh and pure lustrous color with its sulfate-free formula.
-Once a week after using L’Oréal Paris EverPure Blonde shampoo, apply the mask to towel-dried hair in place of the L’Oréal Paris EverPure Blonde Conditioner.
+With its sulfate-free formula, the treatment can also help to boost your blonde for a fresh and pure lustrous color.
+Once a week after using the L’Oréal Paris EverPure Blonde shampoo, apply the mask to towel-dried hair in place of the L’Oréal Paris EverPure Blonde Conditioner.
 Leave on for three to five minutes before rinsing thoroughly.